buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcBuildingControlsDomain/PropertySets/Pset_ActuatorTypeElectricActuator.md

+# Pset_ActuatorTypeElectricActuator

 A device that electrically actuates a control element.
 <!-- end of short definition -->